IIC Approach to Industrial DX

 Powering Up The Energy Industry WIth IIoT

 When we think about the energy industry, we generally picture asset-intensive solutions: drilling gear, massive solar grids, offshore rigs, heavy vehicles.
-We don’t always think fat-paced innovation.
+We don’t always think of fast-paced innovation.
 The Industrial Internet of Things (IIoT) is changing all of that.

 Energy companies are turning to IIoT to achieve new efficiencies and expand operations.
 IIoT gives utility companies much more control over operations.
 Whether it is enabling predictive analytics to detect corrosion inside a refinery pipe, providing real-time production data to uncover additional capacity in a plant or driving visibility and control over your industrial control systems environment to prevent cyberattacks, the IIoT—and the software solutions supporting it—are driving powerful business outcomes.